 - GlobalFoundries-receives $7.4B in new Micron orders to 2028 plus U.S. partnership investments to expand its manufacturing and R&D at its manufacturing sites in New York and Vermont, and

-- SkyWater Technology Inc-a savvy U.S. semiconductor manufacturer, is planning to invest $1.8B for a chip R&D and production facility in Indiana.
-It is in a partnership with the state and Purdue University.
+- SkyWater Technology Inc-a savvy U.S. semiconductor manufacturer is planning to invest $1.8B for a chip R&D and production facility in Indiana.
+It is in partnership with the state and Purdue University.

 Lastly, CSA protects U.S. innovation and technology research, investments, and I.P. transfers to outside countries for ten years.
 It restricts CSA and related innovation access to China, Russia, Iran, and North Korea from exploitation for global military aggression.